KILGORETROUT111/logic-evaluation-engine/README.md

 - Think of phases as **cardinal directions** on a square compass.
 - An evaluation rotates that compass by exact quarter-turns as it moves from `ALIVE` (open) through `JAM` (tension) to `MEM` (closure).
 - Implications and refutations **mark** the presence of those rotations; they don’t “weigh” them.
-- The provenance is your scope note: which turn, when, and why — in integers, not vibes.
+- The provenance is the scope note: which turn, when, and why — in integers, not vibes.

 That’s LEE 3.0.
 Conservative, geometric, exact.